-Students who are eligible to attend an Iowa public school but who are not legal residents of the school district may be admitted into the school district at the discretion of the superintendent upon application and payment of tuition.
-The tuition rate shall be the current per-pupil cost of the school district as computed by the board secretary and as authorized by the Iowa Department of Education.
+Students who are eligible to attend an lowa public school but who are not legal residents of the school district may be admitted into the school district at the discretion of the superintendent upon application and payment of tuition.
+The tuition rate is the current per-pupil cost of the school district as computed by the board secretary and as authorized by the lowa Department of Education.

-Resident students whose families move from the school district after the start of a semester and who wish to complete the semester in the school district may be permitted to attend without the payment of tuition at the discretion of the superintendent.
-Students who plan to open enroll to the nonresident district may complete the school year without approval of the superintendent or board.
+Resident students whose families move from the school district after the start of a semester and who wish to complete the semester in their former resident school district will be permitted to attend.
+Students who plan to open enroll to their former resident district for the next school year may do so without approval of the board.

 Students in grades eleven or twelve who are no longer residents of the school district, but were residents in the preceding school year, may continue to attend school until they graduate without the payment of tuition.
+These students may be required to identify an adult, who resides in the school district, identified for purposes of administration.

-Nonresident students who are eligible to attend an Iowa public school and who have evidence they will become legal residents of the school district prior to the third Friday in September may be allowed to attend without the payment of tuition.
+Nonresident students who are eligible to attend an lowa public school and who have evidence they will become legal residents of the school district prior to October 1 may be allowed to attend without the payment of tuition.